HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ### QuickLinks & Comments:
 - Note: the common QuickLinks may be effective - since this is a second WORKs instance.
-  - persist in trying to understand this.
+  - persist in trying to understand the intermittant appearance of these blocks.
 - CnIt and f.c.r. could be shared, refactored content
 - prepare for 0819 at LoTm
   - preceeded by the 0818 - perhaps at UoW